ABBA Voyage: Pop icons return for new album and "revolutionary" shows

 Despite rumours, the mogul manager Simon Fuller has not been involved in the project.

-Only ABBA’s Björn Ulvaeus and Benny Andersson were in London today for the announcement.
-See photos of them arriving at the press conference below…

-The also comes as ABBA have recently joined TikTok, along with their greatest hits album ‘ABBA: GOLD’ become the first album to spend 1,000 weeks in the UK charts.
+The news comes after ABBA recently joined TikTok, and their greatest hits album ‘ABBA: GOLD’ became the first album to spend 1,000 weeks in the UK charts.

 This is a developing story, check back at NME for more updates and information…